gauravmeena0708/logsec/pages/COL761 Data Mining.md

 	- **DBSCAN** : Density based spatial clustering of applications with noise
 		- **Cluster** : for two points to be in same clusted. they must be densely connected
-		- for two points to be part of separate cluster, it should not be densely connected -
+		- for two points to be part of separate cluster, it should not be densely connected
+		- if a point is not dense and also not densely connected to any other core point, is outlier -
 		-
 		-